bluebinary/hybridmethod/README.md

 makes the `hybridmethod` decorator available for import, although a `DeprecationWarning` will be issued.

-Please see the new repository for all future updates: [https://github.com/bluebinary/classicist](Classicist).
+Please see the new [Classicist](https://github.com/bluebinary/classicist) repository for all future updates.

+---

 The `@hybridmethod` decorator provided by the library wraps methods defined in classes using the usual `@decorator` syntax.
 Methods defined in classes that are decorated with